evaletolab/ffp-cypher/README.md

 # Super lightweight encryption lib
-totally insecure and naive, use for educational purposes only :fire
+totally insecure and naive, use for educational purposes only 💖

 # index
 * RSA (for asymmetric encryption)